dannysu/hakyll-blog/posts/2016-07-04-car-buying-experience.markdown

 course.
 Different dealerships do have different pricing possibly based on their selling performance for the month and manufacturer bonuses.

-Now armed with a good idea of price range, if I can get a dealership to sell the car to me below $17,400.00, then they have my business.
+Now armed with a good idea of the price range, if I can get a dealership to sell the car to me below $17,400.00, then they have my business.
 Buying a car isn't just about lowest price.
-As noted in the [Test Drive section][#testdrive], some dealers are pretty terrible and I wouldn't buy from them even if the price is marginally cheaper.
+As noted in the [Test Drive section](#testdrive), some dealerships are pretty terrible and I wouldn't buy from them even if the price is marginally cheaper.

 Some dealerships will choose to not engage with you at all.
 For example, I had a dealership quote me $19,930.00.